p4xx07/sprite-preview/README.md

 # Flags
 - i: Path to the input video file.
-- o: Path to the output sprite sheet file.
+- prefix: Path to the output sprite prefix sheet file.
 - col: Number of columns in the sprite sheet.
 - row: Number of rows in the sprite sheet.
 - f: Frequency of frames extraction in seconds.